 followed by the name of the corresponding field.
 The value of the length

 indicator field can be checked or updated by a Natural program.

-If the length indicator field is not part of the Natural view and if
+If the length indicator field is not part of the Natural view

 STORE operations is calculated